1947–1948 civil war in Mandatory Palestine: Plan Dalet

 Plan Dalet was finalized on 10 March 1948, under the direction of Yigael Yadin.
 75 pages long, it laid down the rules and the objects that were to be followed by Haganah during the second phase of the war.
-Its principal objective was to secure Yishuv's uninterrupted territorial connections, particularly in response to the war of the roads carried out by Al-Hussayni and in preparation for the Arab states' declared intervention.
+Its principal objective was to secure Yishuv's uninterrupted territorial connections, particularly in response to the war of the roads carried out by Al-Husayni and in preparation for the Arab states' declared intervention.
 Plan Dalet caused quite a controversy among historians.
-Some see it as a plan that was primarily defensive and military in nature and a preparation against invasion, whereas others think that the plan was offensive in nature and aimed at conquering as much of Palestine as possible.
+Some see it as a plan that was primarily defensive and military in nature and a preparation against invasion, whereas others think that the plan was offensive in nature and aimed at conquering as much of Palestine as possible, or enacted with the aim of ethnically cleansing Palestine.

 Operation Nachshon (2–20 April)

-At the end of March 1948, Hussayni's troops prevented supply convoys from reaching Jerusalem.
+At the end of March 1948, Husayni's troops prevented supply convoys from reaching Jerusalem.
 The city was besieged and the Jewish population was forced to adhere to a rationing system.
 Ben-Gurion decided to launch the operation Nachshon to open up the city and provide supplies to Jerusalem.
 Operation Nachshon marked the Haganah shift to the offensive, even before launching plan D.

 The first orders were given on 2 April 1948 with diversion attacks including Qastel.
 Between 5–20 April 1500 men from the Givati and Harel brigades took control of the road to Jerusalem and allowed 3 or 4 convoys to reach the city.

 The operation was a military success.
 All the Arab villages that blocked the route were either taken or destroyed, and the Jewish forces were victorious in all their engagements.
 Nonetheless, not all the objectives of the operation were achieved, since only 1800 tonnes of the 3,000 envisaged were transported to the city, and two months of severe rationing had to be assumed.

 Abd al-Qadir al-Husayni was killed during the night of 7–8 April, in the midst of the battles taking place in Al-Qastal.
 The loss of this charismatic Palestinian leader 'disrupted the Arab strategy and organization in the area of Jerusalem.'
 His successor, Emil Ghuri, changed tactics: instead of provoking a series of ambushes throughout the route, he had a huge road block erected at Bab al-Wad, and Jerusalem was once again isolated as a consequence.

 Operation Nachshon exposed the poor military organization of the Palestinian paramilitary groups.
 Due to lack of logistics, particularly food and ammunition, they were incapable of maintaining engagements that were more than a few hours away from their permanent bases.

 Faced with these events, the Arab Higher Committee asked Alan Cunningham to allow the return of the Mufti, the only person capable of redressing the situation.
 Despite obtaining permission, the Mufti did not get to Jerusalem.
 His declining prestige cleared the way for the expansion of the influence of the Arab Liberation Army and of Fawzi Al-Qawuqji in the Jerusalem area.